eritbh/1password-ssh-utils/README.md

 # Todos

-- Find a better place to store keys locally (is /dev/shm appropriate?) + allow user to customize that location
 - Use a different temporary location to allow multiple users on the same system to use the tool (random folder names in the folder symlinked to `~/.local` or something? maybe just make it a bashrc script that automates adding the `Include` rule to the user's SSH config without requiring a persistent directory name across logins?)
 - Better vault item searching/handling, customization of the item template
   - Guidance for adding items to 1Password manually so that this tool can pick them up